synchrownicity/food-pricer/README.md

 ### **Option 1 (Preferred): Download and install Postman to test the API**
 You can install Postman [here](https://www.postman.com/downloads/).

 Sign in and create a new API request.
-Store it in any collection.
+Store it in any collection. <br>
 Select the API method as **`POST`**.
-The link for the API is the localhost link attained in Step 3 (something like http://127.0.0.1:5000).
+The link for the API is the localhost link attained in Step 3 (something like http://127.0.0.1:5000). <br>
 Under the API method, select the "Body" tab.
 Select `raw` and make sure the body is stored in `JSON` format.

 **Sample Input for JSON:**